Christian-Marx/generic-bcl-interface-tests/readme.md

 ## Idea

 This repository provides generic tests for classes that implement interfaces of the .NET base class library (e. g.
-IEquatable, IEquatable<T>...).
+IEquatable, IEquatable&lt;T&gt;...).

 ## Why should I use this project?